-Once you put an offer on the home, you’ll have a period where you can arrange for inspections.
+Once your offer is accepted, you’ll have a period where you can arrange for inspections.
 If it’s allowed, you may find it wise to inspect the property prior to putting an offer down to buy a foreclosure.
 In general, inspections cost anywhere from $400 to $800, depending on what options you choose.
 For a foreclosed home, you’ll want a thorough home inspection, including add-ons such as a termite and radon check, along with a sewer and water line assessment.
 The more you know up-front about the state of the home, the better.

 As for resolving liens, many foreclosed properties have more than one loan.
 The previous owner may have had a piggyback loan from a different lender than the main loan.
 A reputable title company can help you sort through the liens and untangle any potential conflicts before you move forward with the loan.
-If everything checks out, move to closing and the keys to the home will be yours.
+If everything checks out, you can move forward towards closing.

 Step 5: Renovate, Repair and Move Into the Home